-The mining process, or as ReserveBlock RBX defines it 'validating', is the process in which users will put up an amount of native coin to join the network of validators for a chance to solve and craft a block for the current block height reward.
+The mining process, or as ReserveBlock RBX defines it 'validating', is the process in which users will assure an amount of native coin to join the network of validators for a chance to craft a block for the current block height reward.
 The RBX validating process uses a consensus algorithm called Proof of Assurance (PoA).
 This assurance acts in two main ways (among others):

-The first way of assurance is putting up an amount of RBX coin to join the network of validators and so long as those coins do not leave the validators core wallet, it is permitted to continue to mine on the ReserveBlock network and craft blocks for a chance at the block reward (seeing halving schedule for rewards).
+The first way of assurance is the digital signing of a wallet that has the required amount of RBX coin to join the network of validators and so long as those coins do not leave the validators core wallet, it is permitted to continue to mine on the